MarcoSignoretto/PictureAR/README.md

-# GENERAL #
+# Pictures AR #

+I realized this project for the project of my Compute Vision course at Ca' Foscari university.

+This project is a simple AR program that replace two markers with the pictures related to them.

+In particular Van marker will be substituted with Van Gohg's picture and Leo with Leonardo's picture.

 All code is commented in order to explain how it works and why I have done some choices instead of others

 ### Project Author ###
-Marco Signoretto 850484
+Marco Signoretto

 ### GOALS ###
 I have tried to write code efficient and reusable and group it into multiple files with different goals.
 Definition and declaration are splitted into different files, so ```CMakeLists.txt``` and ```src/CMakeLists.txt``` have been edited as well

 ### File ###
-In the project there is the original ```data``` folder with all the files used by the program and the files used to test program:
+In the project there is the original ```data``` folder provided by the teacher with all the files used by the program and the files used to test the program

 # Setup #
-The code must be built and setup from the default template for this course as the following:

 ## How to build: ##